How did it all begin?

 I started experimenting with different ideas about my diet, training, and lifestyle.
 I made sure to quantify and track how my body composition, biomarkers, and cardio fitness changed whenever I changed how I ate, worked out, or any other lifestyle hack I thought might influence my health.

 The feedback throughout it all helped change my life.
-I was finally to take complete control of my health by fine tuning my diet and fitness plan for optimal results for me.
+I was finally to take control of my health by fine tuning my diet and fitness plan and focusing on the environment I lived my daily life.

 It also occurred to me that most people don't have access to accurate, high-level health data like this either, unless they're college or pro athletes with access to a sports lab.
 I launched the first DexaFit in 2011 near Wrigley Field in Chicago with my former Northwestern teammate Matt Ulrich.